XIAM

 LINERH.INP

-Utility to convert ERHAM predictive output into the form suitable for stick display programs ASCP_L or ASCP.
-The steering file ERHASR.INP holds pertinent control information (to be reedited) and should reside in the same directory as the input file.
+The steering file LINERH.INP holds pertinent control information (to be reedited) and should reside in the same directory as the input file.

 ERHRES = ERHam to RES converter